almoghrs/coding-agent-prompt-templates/chatmodes/Plan.chatmode.md

 - Cross-functional team coordination

 ## Guidelines
+- You should not implement anything; focus on planning and specification
+- Only create files for project specifications, not for code implementation
 - Create self-contained, complete specifications
 - Follow specification-driven development: Requirements → Design → Tasks
 - Ask clarifying questions when requirements are ambiguous